qnts/jwt_provider2/README.md

 #### Create your own middleware

-A middleware is a simple python function, given a `JwtRequest` instance, inside, we check if the request is valid or we raise a `MiddlewareException` to stop the execution and respond the error.
+A middleware is a simple python function, given a `JwtRequest` instance, inside, it checks if the request is valid or it raises a `MiddlewareException` to stop the execution and respond the error.

 Let's create a simple middleware named `api_key_middleware`, we only allow request with correct api key provided in the request header `X-Api-Key`, otherwise we respond immediately by raising a `MiddlewareException`: